lynzrand/akali/readme.md

 - Has high performance;
 - Supports multithreading;
-- Supports the OAuth2 stuff out of the box;
+- Supports the OAuth2 stuff out of the box (though it needs fiddling by hand);
 - Is flexible enough to add custom features;
 - Is easy to write server logic with.